flutter/website/src/docs/release/breaking-changes/image-cache-and-provider.md

 that should not normally be overriden.
 It also previously did work to load the image into the image cache, by way of `ImageProvider.obtainKey` and `ImageProvider.load`.
-Subclasses had no opportunity to override this behavior without overriding resolve, and the ability to compose `ImageProvider`s is limited if multiple `ImageProvider`s expect to override resolve.
+Subclasses had no opportunity to override this behavior without overriding `resolve`, and the ability to compose `ImageProvider`s is limited if multiple `ImageProvider`s expect to override `resolve`.

-To solve this issue, `resolve` is being marked as non-virtual, and two new protected methods have been added: `createStream` and `resolveStreamForKey`.
+To solve this issue, `resolve` is now marked as non-virtual, and two new protected methods have been added: `createStream()` and `resolveStreamForKey()`.
 These methods allow subclasses to control most of the behavior of `resolve`, without having to duplicate all the error handling work.
-It also allows subclasses that compose `ImageProvider`s to be more confident there will only be one public entrypoint to the various chained providers.
+It also allows subclasses that compose `ImageProvider`s to be more confident that there is only one public entrypoint to the various chained providers.

 ## Migration guide